Lyra: A Benchmark for Turducken-Style Code Generation

-However, it is difficult to construct a large, realistic dataset in the field of code generation, mainly due to the following reasons.
+Constructing a large, realistic dataset in the field of code generation is typically challenging due to the following reasons.
 First, the application scope is very wide, and the search space of programs written by different programming languages and purposes is extremely huge.
-This makes the process of collecting the source code from real development projects far more cumbersome than collecting other data, such as images.
+This makes the process of collecting source code from real-world development projects far more cumbersome than collecting other data, such as images.
 Second, identifying the functionality of the collected source code is also challenging.
 Certain experience is necessary to understand the content and logic of the programs.
 Moreover, the code crawled from the development project often needs to be modified before it can be used.
 For example, "\texttt{ conn = self.db.connect()}" might means to get the connection from the existing database "\texttt{ db}".
 But "\texttt{ self}" belongs to the dependence information outside the function block, which leads to the situation that the source code function cannot be executed independently.
 The modification of the code requires the annotator to have pre-knowledge and practical experience, and this process is essential to ensure the quality of the dataset.
 All of these processes are destined to be challenging to collect high-quality and realistic code generation datasets.
-We believe that a good code generation dataset should have satisfactory realistic, diversity, quality and complexity.
+We believe that a good code generation dataset should have satisfactory realisticness, diversity, quality and complexity.